Prepare maps

 If you would like the layer to appear on the map in Navigator, you'll also need to add it to the Navigation with Custom Streets map tab.
 See Add and customize layers.

-• Load your road data into the Custom Streets feature class with the Append tool.
+• Load your road data into the Custom Streets feature class using the ArcGIS Pro tasks in the project.
+Start with Step 5: Append your streets to Custom_Streets.

 Tip:

-If your road network schema does not match the StreetMap Premium Custom Roads schema, set the Schema Type to Use the Field Map to reconcile schema differences.
+If your road network schema does not match the StreetMap Premium Custom Roads schema, set the Field Matching Type to Use the field map to reconcile field differences.

 For complete steps, see Add assets and load roads.